Our Curriculum

 Mathematics, English, Science, Computing and Religious Education

-The foundation subjects are: History, Geography, Art & Design, PE, Music, PSHCE and Design Technology.
+The foundation subjects are: History, Geography, Art & Design, PE, Music, PSHE and Design Technology.

 At Wootton St Peter’s the delivery of the curriculum is constantly reviewed so that it is broad, balanced, relevant and differentiated.
 Subjects are taught both individually and in a cross curricular way.
 Many teaching methods and approaches are used throughout the school, recognising that children learn in a variety of ways.
 Follow the link to find out more about our topics and long term planning.